FenosoaRandrianjatovo/CosMAP-dr/README.md

 # CosMAP

-CosMAP (**Contrastive Manifold Approximation and Projection**) is a dimensionality-reduction estimator with a scikit-learn-like API.
+CosMAP (**Contrastive Manifold Approximation and Projection**) is an unsupervised dimensionality-reduction algorithm, and its estimator follows a scikit-learn-like API.

 ## Installation